dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 3/README.md

 <b>tier0_gateway = T0-OCP-K8S</b> : Used to define to which T0 gateway the new K8S related Tier 1 gateway (for SNAT and LB) should be connected to.

-The existing parameters in the manfiest file, which are used in this demonstration, has "#" removed in each line.
+The existing parameters in the manifest file, which are used in this demonstration, has "#" removed in each line.
 Below is the list and explanation of each.

 <b>nsx_api_managers = 10.190.1.80</b> , <b>nsx_api_user = admin</b> , <b>nsx_api_password = XXXXXXXXXXXXXX</b> : These parameters are for NCP to access/consume the NSX Manager.